About

 Inspiration From Travelling

 If you’ve ever heard any of the stories behind my artwork you will know that most of my work is inspired in some way by time that I spent in Latin America.
-I wasn't so much interested in a whistle-stop tour of tourist sights but rather in 'grounding' myself - I spent time in particular communities in a selected part of the world and really tried to understand the people - their culture and way of life.
+I wasn't so much interested in a whistle-stop tour of tourist sights but rather in 'grounding' myself - I spent time in particular communities in Central and South America and really tried to understand the people - their culture and way of life.